-Major Field Achievement Test (MFAT)
+Major Field Achievement Test (MFT)

-The Major Field Achievement Test (MFAT) is a national standardized test that is taken during the senior year.
-Its purpose is to measure a student's skills and knowledge in their major, and the results are used by the discipline to improve the major.
-All physics majors take the physics MFAT, even double majors.
-To graduate, you must score at or above the 20th percentile.
+The Major Field Achievement Test (MFT) is a national standardized test that is taken during the senior year.
+IIt measures a student's skills and knowledge in their major, and the results are used by the discipline to improve the major.

+All physics majors take the physics MFT, including double majors.
 The test itself is a standardized multiple choice test that covers all areas in physics.

-1.6 Other Physics Testing
+2.6 Other Physics Testing